-Finally, the course teaches about disputes and professional indemnity, role of P&I clubs, claims process in case of damages and process of arbitration.
+The final modules focus on disputes and professional indemnity, explaining the role of P&I Clubs, the claims process in case of cargo damage, and the arbitration process in dry cargo chartering disputes.

-By the end of the course, students will be well-equipped to sit the ICS exam with confidence and pursue a successful career in Dry cargo Chartering.
+By the end of the course, students will have a strong conceptual and practical understanding of Dry Cargo Chartering, confidence in freight market and charter party concepts, and the skills required to sit the ICS exam and pursue a professional career in chartering and shipbroking.

 Capt.
 Basu is a highly respected shipping professional with over four decades of rich experience across sailing and shore-based operations.
 Having served on a wide range of vessels — including general cargo ships, tankers, bulk carriers, passenger ships, and OBOs — he rose through the ranks to Master before transitioning ashore.
 His shore career includes leadership roles in chartering, broking, agency management, and port operations, with over 21 years dedicated to heading major divisions in reputed shipping companies.
 An ex-pilot with the Gujarat Maritime Board and a senior leader at organizations like Parekh Marine, Everett India, and Essar Shipping, Capt.
 Basu is deeply passionate about mentoring the next generation of maritime professionals.
 Currently serving as visiting faculty at Navi Mumbai MTI, he brings a wealth of practical knowledge, strategic insight, and a lifelong commitment to maritime excellence to his courses.